BEST 1930S BASEBALL CARDS

 Beyond the major flagship sets, regional issues also gained popularity during the 1930s.
 Goudey’s “Small Size” cards from 1933-1938 are highly collectible variations.
 Cincinnati-based manufacturer Diamond Cigarettes produced a 76-card set in 1934 featuring primarily Reds players that is one of the rarest in the hobby.
 The Philadelphia Phillies also issued their own team set in 1933.
 Even lesser known tobacco brands like Orbis put out regional baseball cards during this period that can still excite collectors today.

-Read also: BASEBALL CARDS FROM 2000
+Read also: 1968 TOPPS BASEBALL CARDS MOST VALUABLE

 In terms of individual star power, no player looms larger over 1930s cards than Babe Ruth.
 His iconic home run pose adorns the 1933 and 1934 Goudey issues as well as the rare 1914 Baltimore News card (#5).
 High grade examples can sell for millions.
 Lou Gehrig also became a household name during this decade and his legendary career makes his 1930s cards hugely desirable.
 Rookies of future Hall of Famers like Joe DiMaggio, Ted Williams, and Dizzy Dean also first appeared in 1930s sets.